rameetss/csci3055u-project-template/README.md

   println(Greeting)
 }
 ```
-> _Scala is case sensitive so we can see here that the variable greeting is different than Greeting_
+> _Scala is case sensitive so we can see here that the variable greeting is different than Greeting._
-> _Comments in scala utilize // as we can see 2 coments have been inserted into the code_
+> _Comments in scala utilize // as we can see 2 coments have been inserted into the code._

 *Hello World*